 This internship will allow for thought and creativity related to statistical analyses and data presentation.
 AGI’s Geoscience Student Exit Survey project has been collecting data from recent geoscience graduates in the U.S. for the past three years, and this year the survey was distributed to two other countries.
 The intern will help with comparative analyses of the data between the three countries.

 The internship is 12 weeks long and includes a $5,000 stipend.
-The preferred starting date would be late August.
+The preferred starting date would be on or after September 12th.
 The internship is located at the offices for the American Geosciences Institute in Alexandria, VA.
 The intern will be responsible for finding a housing arrangement if needed.

 To apply for this position, please send a resume with a cover letter describing how your experience will help you in this position.
 Please also include names and contact information for two references via email to email@example.com, with the subject heading “Fall Workforce Data Internship.”